-6.2 Floor Stand Support
+5.2 Floor Stand Support

-libbi should be installed on a level surface at floor level.
 If using the libbi floor stand support, place in the location of where you will be installing the battery and ensure it is level.

 libbi must be installed on a level surface so, if you are not utilising the libbi stand support option available, we would suggest using shim quick align hinges, if necessary.